GitHub-Harrison/gamers-library/TESTING.md

 This section consists of all testing done regarding the users features and how a user might interact on the site.

 ### User Story Testing
 Testing user stories required me to take a user first approach to the website and think solely about what a user would want to be able to do while on the site.
-Below are the user stories I Testing for:
+Below are the user stories I Testing for (All testing can be found in the Final Testing Videos.):

 * Pagination
 * Viewing the Library